Audiology Awareness Month Sale: Enter your contact information in the Audicus pop-up notification to get your $400 coupon.

 Maintenance Tip: Invest in the maintenance of the Clara and Wave as their in-ear speaker can easily get damaged from moisture and ear-wax accumulation.

-The Classic remote, which you can pair with Dia II and Clara, lets you control your hearing aid’s volume and programs.
-This device costs $199, and for an extra $349, the Bluetooth remote lets your hearing aid connect to smart TVs, laptops, and smartphones.
+The Classic Remote, which you can pair with the Dia II and the Clara, lets you control your hearing aid’s volume and programs.
+This lightweight device costs $199, easily fits in your pocket, and comes with a belt harness.
+Price: $199

 UV Dry Box

-If you wish to sanitize and remove moisture from your battery-powered hearing aids, this UV-powered dry box ($65) is the perfect option.
+If you want to sanitize and remove moisture from your battery-powered hearing aids, this UV-powered dry box is the perfect option.
+Keep in mind that this dry box is only intended for use on your battery-powered hearing aids; not rechargeable.
+Price: $79

 Audicus Returns and Warranties